schaueho/clojure-codekata/setup/windows-portable-apps.md

 	     exit 1
 	fi

-To figure out how to get rid of the hardcoded drive letter in bash is left as an exercise to the reader.
+To figure out how to get rid of the hardcoded drive letter in bash is left as an exercise to the reader (hint: `pwd` and `cut` are your friends).

 If you also want to keep the files / jars which leiningen retrieves in a local, non-standard maven repository, you need to set a variable in your `$LEIN_HOME/profiles.clj` file, like this: